rsn870/linear-models-diffusion/README.md

 - [x] Added constant velocity based darkening map.
 Convergence looks good
 - [x] Added constant deceleration map with reversal.
 Testing values of $a$ to check where model can reconstruct.
 - [ ] Added cooling map.
 Testing to see if sampling works.
 Sampling fails so far.
 Need to check why this happens.
-- [ ] Reimplementing cooling map.
+- [x] Reimplementing cooling map.
 This time latent is set to darkened version of image.
 Test to check if model can learn cooling or latent is the main issue.
+Model has learnt therefore latent dynamics needs to be adjusted.

 ## Some simple conclusions so far